Treatments and Services

 Transition for Adolescents and Young Adults

-For adolescents and young adults with heart defects, this time of their life can bring new challenges.
-Often, it's a time with more activity and decisions to make on their own.
-Both you and your adolescent may have questions about what this means for their heart.
-We provide answers and start preparing patients with heart defects to move from pediatric to adult care.
+Adolescence and young adulthood can bring new challenges for people with heart defects.
+Often, this is a time in life when they start making more decisions on their own.
+Both you and your child may have questions about what this means for their heart.
+We provide answers and start preparing them to move from pediatric to adult care.

-A member of our team meets with your adolescent – usually at age 14 and again at age 18 – to talk with them about their unique needs.
-Our focus is to ensure that they understand as much as they can about their condition and treatment, something they might have relied on their parents for in the past.
+A member of our team meets with your adolescent — usually at ages 14, 16 and 18 — to talk about their needs.
+We focus on making sure they understand as much as they can about their condition and treatment, something they might have relied on their parents or caregivers for in the past.
+We are here to empower them to take on a greater role in their own care as they enter the adult healthcare system.

-We answer questions and provide advice about lifestyle choices that might affect (or be affected by) their heart condition, including:
+We answer questions and offer advice about choices that might affect (or be affected by) their heart condition, including:

 - School and work